Oluwakemi-moyin/LITA_DB-DATA-ANALYSIS/README.md

 3. Revenue Distribution
    - The line of business that brought the bulk of revenue is the Service plan bringing in 71.02% of the total Revenue.
 While Printer sale brought in 8.29% which is the lowest % of total revenue.
    - Revenue is not evenly distributed among the regions.
-With North East and South West bringing in the bulk of revenue for the company.
+With North East and South West bringing in the bulk of revenue for the company compared to other regions.

 4. Strategic Implication
    - The company generates more Revenue from the Service Plan compared to other line of businesses.
+   - Printer sales generated the lowest total revenue.
-   - The Top two best regions where the company generates the most revenue are North East and South West
+   - The Top two best regions where the company generates the most revenue are North East and South West.
+   - The lowest performing region is the North Central.
-   - Data for Year 2015 is not complete, as we only have record of January to
+   - Data for Year 2015 is not complete, as we only have record of January to June so we cannot make concrete conclusion about the year's performance compared to Year 2014.

 ### Conclusion
 ---
+These are my recommendations;
+1. The Company should focus on ways of generating more sales from the Service plan since that is the best performing plan.
+More Sales will lead to greater Revenue for the Company.
 ## Region by Units Sold

 ### Exploratory Data Analysis